Corporate Carbon Footprint Calculation and Reporting

 Cost Saving

-• Waste Reduction: Waste reduction projects reduce waste management costs.
+• Waste Reduction: Lowers waste management expenses.

 Competitive Advantage

-Legal Compliance
+Regulatory Compliance

-• Legal Requirements: Many countries and regions require companies to report greenhouse gas emissions.
+• Legal Requirements: Many countries mandate greenhouse gas reporting.

 1. Account Creation: